 To create a workflow run link, select “Share” and click the third tab in the pop-up window “Run Link“.

 Start by selecting one of the two different permission levels for the Run Link:

-If you would like your templates to be available on search engines, you can make them public.
-This option also allows you to embed the template in a website or another app.
+If you would like your workflows to be available on search engines, you can make them public.
+This option also allows you to embed your workflow in a website or another app.

-Start from your Checklist Dashboard and search for the checklist you would like to share.
+Start from your Reports tab and search for the workflow run you would like to share.

-Open the checklist and hit the button next to “Share Link” button in the right-hand menu.
-The default setting is “Off“, so click here to turn the share link “On”.
+Open the workflow run and hit the button next to the “Share link” button at the bottom of the right-hand menu.
+The default setting is “Off“, so click here to turn the share link “On” as shown above.
 Copy the link and send it to whomever you choose.

-Once you have shared a checklist with a member of your organization, or a guest, they are might need to know how to use Process Street.
+If you have shared items with a member of your organization or a guest for the first time, they are might need to know how to use Process Street.
 You can share these articles with them, to help them get started: